gagalyash/laptop-price-predictor/README.md

 # Laptop Prices Predictor
 <ul>
   <li>Designed a web app that predicts the price of the laptop given the configurations. </li>
-  <li>Scraped the laptops data from flipkart.com using python and BeautifulSoup package</li>
+  <li>Scraped the laptops data from kaggle using python and Opendatasets package</li>
   <li>Developed Linear, Lasso, and Random Forest Regressors using GridsearchCV to get the best model.</li>
-  <li>Deployed the Machine Learning model using streamlit library in Heroku using flask</li>
+  <li>Deployed the Machine Learning model using streamlit library in Heroku</li>
 </ul>

 # Links and Resources Used